 It depends on your financial situation.
 Start by asking yourself if it’s the most inexpensive form of credit you could retrieve to find the relief you need.

-If a credit card is your only other option, the answer will probably be a yes assuming the rate is substantially higher than what you’d qualify for with a personal line of credit.
+If a credit card is your only other option, the answer will probably be a yes assuming the interest rate is substantially higher than what you’d qualify for with a line of credit.
 Otherwise, it may be best to explore other options, like balance transfer credit cards.

 Another major factor to consider is how your credit utilization could be impacted.
 Since personal lines are reported as revolving credit, and not installment loans (which have little to no impact on your utilization ratio), taking out a line only to max it out could do temporary damage to your credit until the line is paid off.